cedowens/C2_Cradle/README.md

 ![Image](pic8.png)

-I created a shared volume between the host and the Sliver C2 container at /var/lib/docker/volumes/sliverc2.
+I created a shared volume between the host and the Sliver C2 container at:

+> /var/lib/docker/volumes/sliverc2.

+**When generating Sliver implants add "--save /sliverc2" to your command to drop the payload in the shared volume above for you to access outside of the container:

+example:
+> generate --os mac --mtls localhost --save /sliverc2

 =============================================